AndrewKhang/AndrewKhang/README.md

 ## `> my_experience.txt`

 **Medisetter** — Internship *(2024–2025)*
-> Researched and proposed integration of emerging technologies to enhance application performance and operational efficiency.
-Provided detailed feedback throughout the testing process.
+> Contributed to PHP-based web development by forking and modifying source code under lead guidance.
+Performed manual testing on mobile builds and provided structured feedback to the development team.

 ---